priyanshumaitra/Hocus-Focus/README.md

 - Real-time eye-tracking to monitor user focus and attention.
 - Browser extension for distraction detection and focus score.
-- Analytics dashboard visualizing focus sessions and distraction patterns.
+- An analytics dashboard visualizes focus sessions and distraction patterns.
 - Clean, accessible UI for easy session management and progress tracking.
 - Personalized focus recommendations based on user behavior.